Sachin Sarcoma Society

 16) What are the less common side effects of chemotherapy?

-1) What is chemotherapy?
-How is it given?
+1) What is chemotherapy and how is it administered?

-Chemotherapy refers to certain drugs, which can inhibit or kill cancer cells.
+Chemotherapy refers to a treatment involving certain drugs, which can inhibit or kill cancer cells.
 It can be given in the form of injections or oral medications.
-The majority of injectable chemotherapy drugs are administered through the intravenous route – either as bolus injections or as infusions lasting minutes to hours.
-However some injectable chemotherapy agents are given through intramuscular (in the muscle), subcutaneous (beneath the skin) or intrathecal (in the spinal fluid) routes.
+The majority of injectable chemotherapy drugs are administered through the intravenous (IV) route – either as bolus injections or as infusions lasting minutes to hours.
+However, some injectable chemotherapy agents are given through intramuscular (in the muscle), subcutaneous (beneath the skin), or intrathecal (in the spinal fluid) routes.
 Chemotherapy is usually administered in `cycles’- repetitively every few weeks.
 Each `cycle’ is given over one or several days.
-The cycle duration (time interval between two cycles, counting from the 1st day of initial cycle) and number of cycles varies between different tumours and different regimens.
-The majority of solid tumours (e.g. lung, breast, ovarian, gastro- intestinal and other similar tumours) are treated with 4 to 8 cycles (average 6) of chemotherapy administered every 3 to 4 weeks.
+Its duration (time interval between two cycles, counting from the 1st day of the initial cycle) and the number of cycles vary between different tumours and different regimens.
+The majority of solid tumours (e.g. lung, breast, ovarian, gastrointestinal, and other similar tumours) are treated with 4 to 8 cycles (average 6) of chemotherapy administered every 3 to 4 weeks.
 Some tumours can be appropriately treated with one of many chemotherapy regimens available.
-The treatment is usually tailor-made for each patient considering their unique condition and may be different from standard published protocols or scientific information.
+The treatment is usually tailor-made for each patient considering their unique condition and may differ from standard published protocols or scientific information.

 2) What is the purpose of chemotherapy treatment?

-The aim of giving chemotherapy depends on the stage of cancer being treated.
-In early stage disease it is given to prevent relapses.
-In advanced stage, the purpose is to control symptoms, improve the quality of life and in many instances improve survival.
-The majority of solid tumours are treated with some combination of surgery, radiation and chemotherapy.
-The majority of hematological (blood) cancers are primarily treated with chemotherapy with or without radiation.
+The aim of giving chemotherapy depends on the stage of the cancer being treated.
+In early-stage disease, it is given to prevent relapses.
+Whereas, in an advanced stage, the purpose is to control symptoms, improve the quality of life, and in many instances improve survival.
+The majority of solid tumours are treated with some combination of surgery, radiation, and chemotherapy.
+Furthermore, most hematological (blood) cancers are primarily treated with chemotherapy with or without radiation.

-Depending on the investigations already performed you may be required to undergo some or all of the following tests before starting the 1st cycle of chemotherapy: Complete blood count (CBC), Biochemistry (liver and kidney function tests, tumor markers etc, all done by taking blood sample), Radiology (X ray, CT scan, ultrasound), Biopsy etc. You may be called between two cycles for some blood tests (called mid- cycle evaluation) to check the effect of the preceding cycle of chemotherapy.
-In the majority of instances you will be advised to undergo blood tests (typically CBC, but sometimes other biochemical tests) prior to each cycle of chemotherapy.
+Depending on the investigations already performed you may be required to undergo some or all of the following tests before starting the 1st cycle of chemotherapy: Complete Blood Count (CBC), Biochemistry (liver and kidney function tests and tumor markers (all done by taking blood sample)), Radiology (X-ray, CT scan, and ultrasound), Biopsy, etc. Furthermore, you may be called between two cycles (mid-cycle evaluation) for some blood tests to check the effect of the preceding cycle of chemotherapy.
+In the majority of instances, you will be advised to undergo blood tests (typically CBC, but sometimes other biochemical tests) prior to each cycle of chemotherapy.
 This is important because blood counts need to recover to normal before the next cycle can be administered.
-Depending on your specific case the doctor may evaluate the tumour response after a few cycles of chemotherapy with X-rays, CT scans or other tests.
+So, depending on your specific case the doctor may evaluate the tumour response after a few cycles of chemotherapy with X-rays, CT scans, or other tests.

 5) Is it guaranteed that I will be cured if I take chemotherapy as prescribed?

 The answer to this question is, unfortunately, no. The nature of cancer is such that there is always some chance of relapse (disease coming back) after apparent initial eradication.
-The chance of relapse varies from one patient to the other and depends on the type of tumour, its stage, the adequacy of treatment and many other factors.
-In advanced stages also, in only a fraction of patients (not all) the cancer will respond to chemotherapy.
-It is important to appreciate that statistics are applicable only to a large group of patients.
-For an individual like you the outcome is unique.
-For e.g. when your doctor tells you that the 5-year cure rate is 80%, what he means is this: If 100 patients like you are treated today and followed up, at the end of 5 years 80 will be alive and free of their disease.
+The chance of relapse varies from one patient to the other and depends on the type of tumour, its stage, the adequacy of treatment, and many other factors.
+In advanced stages also, only a subset of patients, not all, will experience a positive response to chemotherapy.
+It is important to appreciate that statistics apply only to a large group of patients.
+For an individual, the outcome is unique.
+Let us understand this with an example, when the doctor tells you that the 5-year cure rate is 80%, what he means is this: If 100 patients are treated today and followed up, at the end of 5 years 80 will be alive and free of their disease.
 The other 20 will experience recurrence at some point of time in that period.
-It is often very difficult or impossible to predict which group an individual patient will fall into and also when and if recurrence of cancer will happen.
+It is often very difficult or impossible to predict which group an individual patient will fall into and also when and if the recurrence of cancer will happen.

 6) What is the total cost of chemotherapy in my case?

-The cost of chemotherapy is variable and depends on the type of cancer, the specific chemotherapy regimen chosen and the degree of supportive care that each patient requires.
-The expense of full chemotherapy course includes the cost of chemotherapy drugs, supportive medicines and hospitalization.
+The cost of chemotherapy is variable and depends on the type of cancer, the specific chemotherapy regimen chosen, and the degree of supportive care that each patient requires.
+The expense of a full chemotherapy course includes the cost of chemotherapy drugs, supportive medicines, and hospitalization.
 You must understand that the cost prediction is approximate and unforeseen circumstances may lead to overruns.
-Please ask your doctor about the total cost of chemotherapy in your case.
+Please consult your doctor about the total cost of chemotherapy in your case.

 It is to be noted that the cost of chemotherapy drugs has no correlation with their efficacy.
 More expensive drugs are not necessarily more effective and vice versa.

-In general it is safe for patients to continue sexual relations with their partners during their treatment.
-However it is imperative that patients in reproductive age group practice contraception (preferably barrier method) throughout their treatment.
+In general, it is safe for patients to continue sexual relations with their partners during their treatment.
+However, it is imperative that patients in the reproductive age group practice contraception (preferably barrier method) throughout their treatment.
 Some chemotherapy drugs can cause temporary or permanent infertility.
 If this is of concern to you then please discuss this issue with your doctor.
 If you plan to have children after chemotherapy you are advised to discuss the recommended timing with your doctor.

-In women of reproductive age group menses can temporarily or permanently cease after some types of chemotherapy.
+In women of reproductive age group, menstruation can temporarily or permanently cease after some types of chemotherapy.

-Cancer is not a contagious disease and there is no bar on maintaining normal contacts with other persons including children.
-This disease is not transmitted from one person to the other by close contact including sharing utensils, clothes, food, drinks and sexual activity.
+Cancer is not a contagious disease and there is no bar on maintaining normal contact with other persons including children.
+This disease is not transmitted from one person to the other by close contact including sharing utensils, clothes, food, drinks, and sexual activity.

-Yes you should continue the medications for chronic disorders like diabetes and hypertension.
-However you are urged to tell your oncologist about all the medications that you are taking.
-You can also take medicines prescribed by other doctors for emergency situations; you should tell them about your cancer treatment when you report to them
+Yes, you should continue the medications for chronic disorders like diabetes and hypertension.
+However, you are urged to tell your oncologist about all the medications that you are taking.
+You can also take medicines prescribed by other doctors for emergencies; you should tell them about your cancer treatment when you report to them.

-You are advised against simultaneously taking medicines advised under alternative systems of medicine (Homeopathy, Ayurveda, Unani etc) with our treatment.
-Since we are not trained under those systems we will not be able to predict and anticipate any adverse drug interactions that may occur.
-If you wish to discontinue our treatment and start another form of treatment you are at liberty to do so.
+You are advised against simultaneously taking medicines that are prescribed under alternative systems of medicine (Homeopathy, Ayurveda, Unani, etc).
+If you wish to discontinue prescribed treatment and start another form of treatment, you are at liberty to do so.

 11) Can I seek a second opinion from another oncologist?

-You are welcome to seek opinion from any number of doctors.
+You are welcome to seek opinions from any number of doctors.

 You are strongly advised to discontinue tobacco use in any form including smoking.
-Your relatives and friends are urged to stop tobacco use in any form since it is the single most important preventable cause of cancer related deaths in the population.
-If you or anyone known to you wishes to seek help with tobacco cessation you can approach us.
+Your relatives and friends are also urged to stop tobacco use in any form since it is the single most preventable cause of cancer-related deaths in the population.
+Furthermore, if you or anyone known to you wishes to seek help with tobacco cessation you can approach us.

 13) What are the recommendations regarding food during my treatment?

 The single most important recommendation regarding food and drinks is that they should be clean.
 It is ideal for you to have well-cooked food, served fresh and warm, during the entire period of your treatment.
 It is suggested that you avoid very spicy food.
-There is no bar on consumption of non-vegetarian dishes that are well cooked.
+There is no bar on the consumption of non-vegetarian dishes that are well-cooked.
 You may also have fruits, which are carefully washed with clean water.
-Fruit juices have no special nutritive value over the corresponding fruits and because they can be a source of infection, they are best avoided during chemotherapy.
-It is suggested that you should consume clean water in liberal quantities (unless specifically instructed not to do so) throughout your treatment.
-You should wash your hands with soap and water before each meal and the person serving you food should do the same.
+Additionally, it is advisable to avoid fruit juices during chemotherapy, as they have no special nutritive value over the corresponding fruits and they can be a source of infection.
+Furthermore, it is suggested that you should consume clean water in liberal quantities (unless specifically instructed not to do so) throughout your treatment.
+You should wash your hands with soap and water before each meal and the person serving food should do the same.
 This is one of the most important measures to prevent infection during chemotherapy.
-Unhygienic food and beverages (e.g. fruit juices & coconut water from road-side vendors, raw salad at restaurants etc) consumed during the period of chemotherapy is an important cause of diarrhea and other infections.
+Unhygienic food and beverages (e.g. fruit juices & coconut water from roadside vendors, raw salad at restaurants, etc) consumed during the period of chemotherapy are an important cause of diarrhea and other infections.

 14) I have heard that chemotherapy is a very toxic form of treatment.
 I am scared to take chemotherapy.
 What should I do?

-Like any other treatment modality chemotherapy does have side effects which can occasionally be severe.
-The occurrence and severity of each of the under mentioned side effects vary from one individual to the other and also on the specific chemotherapy regimen used.
+Like any other treatment modality, chemotherapy does have side effects which can occasionally be severe.
+The occurrence and severity of each of the under-mentioned side effects vary from one individual to the other and also on the specific chemotherapy regimen used.
 It is important to understand that all side effects don’t occur in all patients.
-In fact the majority of patients are able to complete their prescribed chemotherapy course without major complications.
-The purpose of acquainting you with this information is to enable you to anticipate (and to some extent prevent complications).
-We hope this will ensure better partnership between you and your medical team in your treatment.
+In fact, the majority of patients are able to complete their prescribed chemotherapy course without major complications.
+The purpose of acquainting you with this information is to enable you to anticipate and to some extent prevent complications.
+We hope this will ensure a better partnership between you and your medical team in your treatment.
 Therefore please don’t be alarmed after reading the subsequent description of potential side effects and complications of chemotherapy.
-It should also be noted that all new symptoms that occur during chemotherapy may not be caused by the latter; other factors like progression of the underlying tumour may be operative.
+It should also be noted that all new symptoms that occur during chemotherapy may not be caused by the latter; other factors like the progression of the underlying tumour may be operative.

 The final decision to give you chemotherapy takes into account the potential risks and benefits of this treatment.
 Chemotherapy is suggested only if the benefits outweigh the risks.